MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/add-efficiency-in-quote-to-cash.md

 > Read-only This record's status: Active<br/>This quote is not owned by Dynamics 365 Sales

-Further processing of the sales quotation through its lifecycle is mastered through Dynamics 365 SCM with relevant events triggering appropriate updates to the linked Dynamics 365 Sales quotation.
+Further processing of the sales quotation through its lifecycle is mastered through Supply Chain Management with relevant events triggering appropriate updates to the linked Dynamics 365 Sales quotation.

 The following presents additional use cases illustrating the sales quotation lifecycle when ownership is with Dynamics 365 Sales.